 Dr. Plant is a Royal College Certified Plastic Surgeon who is widely known for actively listening to what his patients are looking for and delivering those results through his meticulous surgical technique.
 He is an expert in both primary breast augmentation and revision breast augmentation and is one of only a handful of surgeons willing and able to correct problems from Breast Augmentation surgeries performed elsewhere.
+Dr. Plant’s practice is located 20 km from Markham, 40 km from Mississauga, and 198 km from London.
 Contact us today to schedule your breast augmentation revision consultation with board-certified plastic surgeon Dr. Mathew Plant.

 Is Revision Breast Augmentation Surgery safe?

 All surgery comes with risks and benefits.
 Complications can happen with any procedure, however breast augmentation revision is a safe elective procedure when performed by Dr. Plant.